mamaz/simple-go/README.md

 # simple-go
-Simple Go repo for experiment
+Simple Go repo for doing some experiments

+## Features
+* Chi Framework
+* Postgres and MySQL connection using SQLX